 Who Can Bring a Wrongful Death Claim?

 When a pedestrian is killed through the negligence of a driver, certain family members can bring a wrongful death claim for compensation.
 The spouse of the victim as well as the parents of a child victim can bring a lawsuit against the negligent party.
 If a parent was killed, one of the children can bring a claim against the party responsible for the accident, even if his or her siblings do not want to.
 If you have another type of relationship with the victim, such as an uncle with legal guardianship over a child victim, you may also be able to bring a claim against the negligent party.
-The lawyers at Michael P. Fleming & Associates, P.C., will be able to determine whether or not you have the right to bring a wrongful death claim against the driver who caused the accident.
+The lawyers at Fleming Law, P.C., will be able to determine whether or not you have the right to bring a wrongful death claim against the driver who caused the accident.

 Pedestrian Fatalities on Rise